Legal

 Appointments: If you need to make an appointment or cancel/reschedule an appointment, please call our office or message me via your Patient Fusion portal as soon as possible, as there may be a wait before your doctor has an opening.
 Except in the event of serious illness or an emergency, you will be charged $150 for appointments you miss or change less than 24 business hours in advance.
 Anticipate that we will want to see you periodically, as this is necessary for us to provide you the best possible treatment.

 Contact info: Please call 781-269-2415 to schedule or change an appointment, or to discuss matters regarding your medication that cannot wait until your next visit.
 Additionally you can message me on your Patient Fusion portal.
 Expect normal inquiries to be acted on or answered on weekdays.
 For very urgent matters after regular business hours or on weekends, you should receive a return call as soon as possible.
 Always be sure to leave your phone number even if you think I have it.
 For prescription refill requests, please include your date of birth.
+Texts are fine for refills or appointment changes but for urgent matters, please call and leave a voicemail.

 Emergencies: If you are feeling imminently unsafe or medically ill, please contact or go to your nearest emergency room.
 You can have the emergency room physician contact me.

 Prescriptions: At the time of your appointment, we will provide you sufficient medication and refills to last until the time we have recommended you return for follow up.
 Please try to plan ahead and schedule an appointment to return to see your doctor before you run out of your medication.
 If you call with a request to renew your prescription after not showing for a scheduled appointment or canceling an appointment without 24 hours notice, there may be a fee for calling a prescription into your pharmacy.
 In some cases, we may request we see you before refilling a prescription.
 Certain prescriptions like stimulants cannot be prescribed with a refill so you must call me between appointments for a refill.
-Unfortunately there is a nationwide shortage of stimulants right now (late 2022-early 2023) but I'll work with you as best I can given the random and limited availability.
-It's very frustrating!

 If at any time during your treatment you change your name, address, phone number at home or work, please inform me immediately.